-According to GlobalData, the US is the world’s third-largest producer of lead, with output of 300kt in 2022, down by 0.79% on 2021.
+According to GlobalData, the US is the world’s third-largest producer of lead in 2022, with output down by 0.79% on 2021.
 Over the five years to 2021, production from the US decreased by a CAGR of 0.65% and is expected to drop by a CAGR of 0.11% between 2022 and 2026.
 GlobalData uses proprietary data and analytics to provide a complete picture of this market in its Global Lead Mining to 2026 report.
 Buy the report here.

 For more detailed analysis of global lead mining, buy the report here.